smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ```

 * In this case the service is still running, hence the *Address already in use* error;
-* To abort, use control-C or quit the command window.
+* To abort, use *catalina.bat stop* or quit the Java window.
+Use of control-C in the Java Window
+  will not work once a study have been run.

 ## 1.4 R

 Download and install R: https://cran.ma.imperial.ac.uk/bin/windows/base

+R setup is in: https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/Readme.md#43-setup-r

 # 2. Building Web Services using Maven